-You have heard Ruth’s side of the story, and now I’d like to just add a few thoughts of mine.
+You have heard Ruth’s side of the story.
+Now I’d like to just add a few thoughts of mine on Supporting Those Dealing With The Pain Of Infertility.

-I’ve said it before, and it’s SO true —one of the HARDEST things about being a mom is watching your kids go through trials, and not being able to “fix” it.
-I saw Ruth cry, but at the same time I saw her grow.
-I saw her trusting the Lord through her pain, and there’s no way to say how much that blessed this mama’s heart.
+I’ve said it before.
+One of the hardest things about being a mom is watching your kids go through trials, and not being able to “fix” it.
+I saw Ruth cry, but at the same time, I saw her grow.
+I saw her trusting the Lord through her pain.
+There’s no way to say how much that blessed this mama’s heart.
 Sometimes God allows those hurts to bring glory to Him, and as moms, we have to “let go and let God”.

 1. I listened when she wanted to talk about it.